praeducer/HTML-tag-scorcher/README.md

 Info
 ----
-Create a class in the langauge of your choice that will read HTML content input and score and give an arbitrary score based a set of rules.
-The content should be assigned an unique id or name so changes to the content can be reran over time to determine improvement/regression of the score.
-Each unique run should be stored with the date and time it was run along with the score received for the content.
+Create a class in the langauge of your choice that will read HTML content input and score and give an arbitrary score based on a set of rules.
+The content should be assigned a unique id or name so changes to the content can be re-ran over time to determine improvement/regression of the score.
+Each unique run should be stored with the date and time it was ran along with the score received for the content.

 You can use external libraries if you feel they will aid you but you must place them in the appropiate folder based on the project layout section.